moll-dev/Data-Structure-Zoo/1-Algorithm Analysis/README.md

 time.
 Which is much slower than linear, given two lists of a million items or so.
 Essentially the power of N increases whenever loops are nested.
 However, what do you think the running time of two loops running one after another would be?
 Not N^2!
-It would be 2N because each loop is running once.
+It would be 2N because each loop is running independently of one another.

 Back to our item finding problem.
 Now that we know a bit about how this whole Big O thing works, let's talk about a better way to search and its running time.